sshreepadmavathi/code-review-analytics/README.md

 ## How Do We Check Code Quality?
 There are two main ways to check if code is good:

+1. **Using Automated Tools & Tests** – -
+**License Compliance** – Every open-source tool/library has a license.
+  An automated tool will scan the project and check if all licenses are compatible with our company's policies.
-1. **Using Automated Tools & Tests** – These tools scan the code and provide feedback without human review.
+These tools scan the code and provide feedback without human review.
 They check for:
    - **Efficiency** – Does the code run fast and use resources wisely?
    - **Bug-Free** – Are there errors or security issues that need fixing?